Exploring Quantum User Experience: Future of Human-Computer Interaction

 When he called it “spooky action at a distance”, Einstein sought to understand entanglement within the context of local reality.
 The EPR argument subsequently highlighted the non-local nature of reality through quantum entanglement.
 Although information cannot be transmitted faster than the speed of light, quantum entanglement demonstrates that the states of entangled particles exhibit instantaneous correlations, ensuring that any transfer of information remains consistent with causality and relativity.

 Quantum entanglement underscores the indeterminate nature of reality prior to observation.
 Rather than existing as predetermined outcomes, reality according to quantum systems resides within vast fields of probability that are defined upon measurement.
 Additionally, the atoms that comprise all matter – including those composing our bodies – originated from distant stars and galaxies, emphasizing our intrinsic connection to the universe at fundamental scales.
-It is perhaps an inescapable conclusion that our reality is defined by how we observe and view our universe and, everything within it.
+It is perhaps an inescapable conclusion that our reality is defined by how we observe and view our universe, and everything within it.